toqana/RPi-HDMI-Photo-Frame-Radio/README.md

     ```
 1. Reboot with "sudo reboot".

+1. Update and upgrade with "sudo apt-get update && sudo apt-get upgrade".

 1. Verify operation of the SDR USB dongle with the commands "lsusb" and "rtl_test" (https://drwxr.org/2017/04/setting-up-rtl-sdr-on-raspberry-pi-3/).
 See also https://osmocom.org/projects/rtl-sdr/wiki/Rtl-sdr.

-1. Update and upgrade with "sudo apt-get update && sudo apt-get upgrade".
+1. Verify operation of the SDR USB dongle with a local FM radio station (replace "104.5M" with the frequency of a FM station in your area):
+    ```
+    rtl_fm -M wbfm -f 104.5M -s 768K -r 96K -E deemp | aplay -c 2 -r 48000 -f S16_LE
+    ```
 1. Install the following packages using:
     ```
     sudo apt-get install libsdl2-2.0 libsdl2-dev unclutter libjpeg-dev zlib1g-dev vlc bless python-sdl2 libffi-dev